Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Access Patterns: Random vs. Deterministic

-Another relevant metric when considering such a contention-based access and which may have an impact on the decoding is the distribution of the number of interferers $L$ in a given slot in which the reference user is active.
-Since users are free to select any of the $\binom{M}{K}$ possible sequences and do so independently from each other (with replacement) we have that $L \in [0,U-1]$ and
+Another relevant metric that may have an impact on the decoding is the distribution of the number of interferers $L$ in a given slot in which the reference user $u$ is active.
+Since users are free to select any of the $\binom{M}{K}$ possible random access patterns and do so independently from each other (with replacement), the probability that $L$ out of potentially $U-1$ interfering users is active in any of $K$ slots in which $u$ is active can be computed as